 North York Harvest Food Bank Receipting Policy

-- Donations of $15 or more will automatically receive a tax receipt provided a full name and address are provide (Individuals must provide home address)
+- Eligible donations of $10 or more will receive a tax receipt if full name and address are provided at the time the donation is made.
+(Individuals must provide home address)

-- Tax receipts for donations of less than $15 will only be issued upon request
+- Tax receipts for donations of less than $10 will be issued upon request

 - Gifts made to purchase or win raffle tickets, auction items or other items of value, do not qualify for a financial tax receipt as the CRA considers this an exchange of value.